LiteApplication/OpenGL-experiments/README.md

 ## Credits

-This voxel renderer project was created by [LiteApplication].
-It is inspired by [learnopengl.com](https://learnopengl.com/).
+This project was created while reading the website [learnopengl.com](https://learnopengl.com/).

 ## License